bhojpur/render/README.md

 # Bhojpur Render - Model Processing Engine

-The Bhojpur Render is a high performance 2D/3D graphic rendering engine applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform) for delivery of collaborative and distributed applications or services.
+The `Bhojpur Render` is a high performance 2D/3D graphic rendering engine applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform) for delivery of collaborative and distributed applications or services.
 It features `client-side` and `server-side` framework for `desktop`, `web`, and `mobile` application development.

 ## Key Features

 This rendering framework provides the following capabilities

 - client-side rendering library for desktop applications (e.g., macOS, Linux, Windows)
+- client-side 3D Model Editor for web using a Javascript engine
-- server-side rendering library for web-based delivery
+- server-side rendering library for web-based applications

 ## Pre-requisites